 Yes, yes I did in fact add an exclamation mark to the title of this blog post because this is something I am just very passionate about.
 While some things from the good ol' Ikea are made poorly and perhaps even cheap... these curtains are AMAZING.
 Ikea has about 30 different white-lineny-curtains with strange names to choose from, but let me tell you that the Ritva's are indeed the best.

 What makes them the best?
-I will tell you, you can hang the Ritva’s a handful of different ways to get varying looks aka LOTS of bang for your buck.
+I will tell you, you can hang Ritva's a handful of different ways to get varying looks aka LOTS of bang for your buck.
 I know that this is a big claim, because their fraternal twin, with the tab tops, the Lenda are often trumped as the best.
-But I’m here to tell you otherwise.
+But I'm here to tell you otherwise.

+What do you need for draping curtains in your living room?
+A sturdy work platform and some beautiful curtains that complement your living room!
 The Ritva curtains remind me of very pricey drapery panels from Pottery Barn but are a fraction of the cost.
-I’ve actually used the Pottery Barn ones in a clients home in her living room, and in other rooms done these… and literally they look the same.
-IMO you can not go wrong with classic white linen curtains… they are timeless and fresh always.
+I've used the Pottery Barn ones in a client's home in her living room, and in other rooms done these... and literally they look the same.
+IMO you can't go wrong with classic white linen curtains... they are timeless and fresh always.
 But there is nothing wrong with being picky about your drapery panels.
 I had a friend who decided to get custom draperies because she was creating a very specific look and feel in her room.
 Either can work depending on what you want for your home and there are truly some beautiful designs that are ready to be bought.
-I know we’re here to talk specifically about the Ikea Ritva Curtains, but I did come across some really lovely drapes from this west palm beach drapery company that I would love to look at in my next blog article!
+I know we're here to talk specifically about the Ikea Ritva Curtains, but I did come across some really lovely drapes from this west palm beach drapery company that I would love to look at in my next blog article!

 I digress, let me show you the four different ways you can hang these curtains.